Merja Kyllönen

 Merja Kyllönen (born 25 January 1977) is a Finnish politician and Member of the European Parliament (MEP) from Finland.
-She is a member of the Left Alliance, part of the European United Left–Nordic Green Left.
+She is a member of the Left Alliance, part of The Left in the European Parliament – GUE/NGL.
 She was the Minister of Transport in Katainen Cabinet 2011–2014.
-Since 2014, she has been a Member of the European Parliament (MEP), representing Finland.
+From 2014 to 2019 she was a Member of the European Parliament (MEP), representing Finland.

 In 2018, Kyllönen was the candidate of the Left Alliance in the Finnish presidential election.
 In the election, Kyllönen placed seventh with 3 percent of the votes, while the incumbent president Sauli Niinistö went on to secure his second term with a majority of votes.